j-bresson/j-bresson.github.io/README.md

 <p>
 Composers <a href="https://www.avinjar.no/" target="_">Anders Vinjar</a>, <a href="https://www.alirezafarhang.com/post/traces-of-expressivity-data-stream" target="_">Alireza Farhang</a>, as well as Paul Best (software engeneering intern, co-supervised with Diemo Schwarz) were my main collaborators on this project.
-Anders Vinjar is currently following-up on it, in the context of a musical researcxh residency at IRCAM (2019-2020).
+Anders Vinjar is currently following-up on it, in the context of a musical research residency at IRCAM (2019-2020).
 </p>

 <b>&rarr; <a href="http://repmus.ircam.fr/paco/home-en" target="_blank">PACO project page</a></b>